Tree preservation orders

 location of trees to which this application relates work to be carried out - specifying exact operations eg felling, thinning, crown lifting etc reasons for carrying out work preferred proposals for replacement planting, if applicable.

 You can search a register of addresses to check if a property has applied to carry out work to protected trees.

 If you want help or advice on appropriate works - or if you wish to discuss your application before submitting it - please contact Dave Thornber to discuss, or arrange a site meeting.

 If you would like to choose a tree contractor that has been vetted and approved by the council, please visit our approved arboricultural contractors page.

-The tree care information section of the Trees Are Good website (external link) has lots of useful information about hiring an arborist pruning mature and young trees mature tree care insect and disease problems.
+The tree care information section of the Trees Are Good website (external link) has lots of useful information about hiring an arborist, pruning mature and young trees, mature tree care, and insect and disease problems.